Banner2.png

 (g) Deleting or returning personal data

 The purpose of the contractual terms is to guarantee that personal data receives suitable protection after the conclusion of the "provision of services related to the processing."
 Consequently, it is the responsibility of the controller to determine the actions the processor should take concerning the personal data.
-The controller can decide whether personal data (including existing copies) shall be deleted or returned after the end of the provision of the processor's services.[48]
+The controller can decide whether personal data (including existing copies) shall be deleted or returned after the end of the provision of the processor's services.
+The wording "end of the provision of services" refers to the termination of the relationship between the parties, regardless of the specific reason that led to such an outcome.
+Consequently, it could be the case that the contract has reached its specified term, or that the purpose of the processing has been achieved, or even that the processing is deemed unlawful by a decision of the competent authority.

 If the controller chooses that the personal data be deleted, the processor should ensure that the deletion is performed in a secure manner in compliance with Article 32 GDPR.
-The processor should confirm to the controller that the deletion has been completed in keeping with an agreed timescale and manner.[49]
+The processor should confirm to the controller that the deletion has been completed in accordance with an agreed timescale and manner.[53]

-EDPB: The controller can decide at the beginning whether personal data shall be deleted or returned by specifying it in the contract, through a written communication to be timely sent to the processor.
+"The controller can decide at the beginning whether personal data shall be deleted or returned by specifying it in the contract, through a written communication to be timely sent to the processor.
 The contract or other legal act should reflect the possibility for the data controller to change the choice made before the end of the provision of services related to the processing.
-The contract should specify the process for providing such instructions.[50]
+The contract should specify the process for providing such instructions"

 The deletion or return of data may be avoided if so required by the laws of the Member States or the European Union.
 Lastly, it is rightly noted that the processor may retain the data if necessary for the exercise or defense of legal claims.
 In such cases, however, the processor acts as an independent controller and must therefore operate on the basis of a valid legal basis.[54]